PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 for the next Goal continuation.
 Work continues through coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the singleton gate/Conv/Concat compatibility island into the dedicated indexed `passes/singleton_gate_layout.py` owner.
-The former mixed full-map fixed-point helper is now a thin compatibility dispatcher, both production sequence positions supply Session LayoutState, and one immutable plan proves the full gate, optional RGB, and Concat boundary before mutation.
-The extraction fixes the raw helper's non-singleton Reshape acceptance, incomplete fan-out ownership, and partial metadata/input mutation paths.
+The latest implementation unit moves the active Conv-family output passthrough chain into the dedicated indexed `passes/conv_output_passthrough_layout.py` owner.
+The former 316-line full-map fixed-point helper is now a thin compatibility dispatcher in its unchanged production position and receives Session LayoutState.
+One immutable plan proves the Conv output, both layout adapters, the complete unary/binary chain, side constants, and the surviving NHWC boundary before mutation.

 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous